Updated: Covid-19 and your Business Water Supply

 Getting in touch with your business water supplier

 The exact steps you will need to take will vary from supplier to supplier.
-To find the steps relevant to your business please visit the website of your current supplier.
+To find the steps relevant to your business, please visit the website of your current supplier.

-It’s a difficult time for business, including the suppliers of water themselves.
+It’s a difficult time for businesses, including the suppliers of water themselves.
 We advise you to keep your supplier up to date with any changes to your business that will impact your water usage.